projects-in-progrmaming-hodlup/Activity_8/README.md

    - Props:
      - `alertData`: Data about the alert settings to be confirmed.
      - `onModify`: Function to call when the user wants to modify settings.

+### LLM Assistance

+In building this application, we utilized ChatGPT to assist us in structuring our figma wireframe, specifically the props and stats needed for each component.